appsecnz/appsecnz.github.io/conference/speakers.md

 -----------

 ### Taking a Preventative Human-Led Approach to Software Security and Embedding It into the Developer's DNA
 *Jaap Karan Singh - Secure Code Warrior*
 Remote Presentation
+Room 115 (upstairs)
+Fri 4:20pm

 #### Abstract